propensive/codl/readme.md

 # CoDaLa, a Collaborative Data Language

-CoDaLa is a data format for representing structured data, with special features for working with files that may be edited by both humans and computers.
+CoDaLa is a data format for representing structured data, with special features for working with documents that may be edited by both humans and computers.
 CoDaLa files keep markup syntax to a minimum, with spaces, newlines and the `#` character being the only significant characters

 ## Features
 - Models tree-structured data
-- Minimal markup characters, which is a pleasure to write
+- Markup is minimal, making it more pleasurable to write
-- Computer modifications will not reformat a file
+- Facilitates automated modifications which don't reformat a document
-- JSON or XML can be easily embedded within CoDaLa
+- Can host embedded content (such as XML or JSON) verbatim
 - Lightweight data schemas with simple syntax
-- Extensible editable data verification
+- User-extensible data verification
-- Fast binary format (BiCoDaLa)
+- Fast binary format (BiCoDa)
-- Schema compatibility checking
+- Safe schema evolution with compatibility checking
-- Support for comments
+- Allows comments inline
-- Data and schemas are composable
+- Both data and schemas are composable

 Here is an example of some CoDaLa data:
 ```codala